Confrontation analysis: Derivation and use

+Confrontation analysis was continually developed by Professor Nigel Howard during his lifetime and was considerably revised and simplified (from Version 1 to Version 2) a year or so before his death.
+This means that much of what he wrote was about Version 1, although much of the follow-on work since then has embraced Version 2.

-Method
+Method (Version 2)

 Confrontation analysis looks on an interaction as a sequence of confrontations.
 During each confrontation the parties communicate until they have made their positions clear to one another.
 These positions can be expressed as a card table (also known as an options board) of yes/no decisions.
 For each decision each party communicates what they would like to happen (their position) and what will happen if they cannot agree (the threatened future).
 These interactions produce dilemmas and the card table changes as players attempt to eliminate these.

 Consider the example on the right (Initial Card Table), taken from the 1995 Bosnian Conflict.
 This represents an interaction between the Bosnian Serbs and the United Nations forces over the safe areas.
 The Bosnian Serbs had Bosniak enclaves surrounded and were threatening to attack.

 Each side had a position as to what they wanted to happen:

 The Bosnian Serbs wanted (see 4th column):